Model theoretic properties of metric valued fields: The theory of algebraically closed metric valued fields

 It is left to show that this bijection is isometric.
 So let $S$ and $S'$ be two distinct spheres and let $\alpha$ and $\beta$ realise $p_S$ and $p_{S'}$, respectively.
 Assume first that $B \cap B' \neq \emptyset$ for all $B \in S$ and $B' \in S'$.
 Then $\rad(S) \neq \rad(S')$ (since else the spheres coincide), say $\rad(S) > \rad(S)$.
 Then $d_H(S,S') = \rad(S) = d(\alpha,\beta)$.
 On the other hand, if there are $B \in S$ and $B' \in S'$ which are disjoint then $d_H(S,S') = d(B,B') = d(\alpha,\beta)$ again. \end{proof}

-\begin{cor} The theory $ACMVF$ is strictly stable (i.e., stable non super-stable). \end{cor} \begin{proof} Since every sphere has a countable representative, a quick calculation yields that there are at most $|K|^{\aleph_0}$ spheres, and therefore types, over $K$.
+\begin{cor} The theory $ACMVF$ is strictly stable (i.e., stable non super-stable). \end{cor} \begin{proof} Let $K$ be a model.
+Since every sphere has a countable representative, a quick calculation yields that there are at most $|K|^{\aleph_0}$ spheres, and therefore types, over $K$.
 Thus the theory is stable.

 On the other hand, for every $0 < r < r' < 1$, every ball of radius $r'$ contains $|K|$ many distinct balls of radius $r$.
 Thus a refinement of our earlier calculation yields that there exist precisely $|K|^{\aleph_0}$ distinct spheres of radius $r$.
 The distance between any two such spheres is at least $r$, so the theory is not super-stable. \end{proof}